 - If there are any court hearings, the date of the next one and a summary of any proceedings.

-Once we have all the information, we will undertake a conflict check to make sure we are ethically able to provide legal advice to you.
-We also have to assess our capacity to assist you.
-If we can’t help, we’ll always do our best to refer you to someone who can.
+Once we have all the information, we will undertake a conflict check to make sure we are ethically able to provide legal advice.
+We also have to assess our capacity to assist.
+If we cannot help, we will always do our best to try to refer to someone who can.